PDLT-University-of-York/test-split-site/docs/other-tools/padlet.md

 !!!
 Tip

     Please **use your VLE site**!
 Teaching materials should be provided directly within the module's Ultra VLE site.
-Reading items must be provided on the Leganto Reading List.
+Reading items must be provided on the Leganto Reading List. **Do not provide module materials via platforms, eg. Google Sites**.

 This archive *Economic Data Analysis - Resources* Padlet used the **Column** format to present weekly module materials, containing: